The Majority

 It is about asking a simple question:

-What would this country be like if decisions reflected the Majority of Americans instead of the loudest extremes?
+What would this country be like if decisions reflected the Majority of Americans (YOU/US) instead of the loudest extremes?

-Not perfect solutions.
+Maybe not perfect solutions.

 But practical ones.